- Casino Guide

 For instance, using a system in video poker, you stand to walk away with more bankroll than you started with.

-Using a deposit bonus is a good way to minimise the house edge because you have extra funds to play with.
+Using a deposit bonus is a good way to minimize the house edge because you have extra funds to play with.
 The match deposit bonuses, especially when they’re 100%, see you receiving double funds when you sign up at an online casino.
 This effectively lowers the RTP thanks to the bonus funds.

 Be warned, though, that things aren’t straightforward.
 You should always check a bonus’s terms and conditions before taking it.
 You’ll need to adhere to the wagering requirements, too, before you can cash out any winnings.